Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 Moreover, as Temporal Anti-Aliasing Upscaling is based TAA High quality preset, currently no other preset is selectable.

-Any option that is used to tune TAA is going to tune TAA Upscaling, however it is important to  remember that the source of current frame is lower resolution than the final image/history buffer; this is especially relevant when setting up speed rejection.
-Speed rejection heavily reduces the influence of the history in favour of current frame, this mean that at lower screen percentages speed rejection can lead to a fairly low resolution looking image.
+Any option that is used to tune TAA is going to tune TAA Upscaling, however it is important to  remember that the source of current frame is lower resolution than the final image/history buffer.
+For this reason:

+-  It is important to be cautious when setting up speed rejection thresholds.
+Speed rejection heavily reduces the influence of the history in favor of current frame, this mean that at lower screen percentages speed rejection can lead to a fairly low resolution looking image.
+- Given that the source data is low resolution, it is worth to explore the possibility of being more generous with the sharpening setting than what would be normally used at full resolution.